As you get into college prep, you may come across the term “college endowment” quite a few times. But what exactly does it mean?

-Endowments allow universities to give out scholarship and set tuition amounts (among other things).
+College endowments allow universities to give out scholarships and set tuition amounts (among other things).
 Therefore, colleges with larger endowments can often give students bigger financial award packages.
-Donations from alumni and others creates a sort of pool of funding that the college can use, build, and get returns on.
+Donations from alumni and others create a sort of pool of funding that the college can use, build, and get returns on.

 Endowment per student